Imperial Edward: History

-To date, "Imperial Edward" has been performed twice at The Proms in London, in September 1903 and August 1904; on both occasions the performances were at Queen's Hall in Langham Place, later destroyed by an incendiary bomb in 1941 during the Blitz.
-For both performances the piece was conducted by Sir Henry Wood.
+"Imperial Edward" has been performed twice at The Proms in London, in September 1903 and August 1904; on both occasions the performances were at Queen's Hall in Langham Place, later destroyed in 1941 during the Blitz.
+Sir Henry Wood conducted both performances.

 Sousa's opinion of the march

 Sousa himself, "for some reason," voiced his unhappiness with "Imperial Edward" nearly twenty-two years after the march was written, in the Sousa Band programs at Willow Grove in 1923.
 The 1923 Willow Grove program bore the following passage:

 I have never written a piece of music that I did not feel the inspiration.
 I have never turned out but one piece that I consider in any manner mechanical.
 That was “Imperial Edward,” the march I dedicated to King Edward on my second [sic] command to play before him—and that had to be finished in a hurry.
 For a part of it I felt an inspiration.
 For the rest, instead of digging down to the vein of gold, I struck a vein of ashes and used it.